Landing Page Monitor

 We study rank fluctuations and find that it's common for keyword rankings to be erratic for large or complex websites.
 Positions drop and landing pages swap as Google attempts to identify the most relevant page or pages for a query.

 To help sort out what's happening, we've developed a landing page monitor that shows all the landing pages that have ranked in the top 20 search results during the selected reporting period for a specific keyword.
 This allows you to not only see the top landing page for a keyword, but all landing pages for that keyword during the report period.
-Coupled with a display of Google Algorithm updates, and any campaign notes or events that you may have recorded, this tool can help you determine when and why the rank fluctuations have occurred.
+Coupled with a display of Google Algorithm updates, and any campaign notes that you may have recorded, this tool can help you determine when and why the rank fluctuations have occurred.
 And you can then strategize performance improvement.

 The Landing Page Monitor is located in the Reports > Rank > Landing Page Tools section of Rank Ranger.